FedericoBruzzone/your-optimizing-compiler-is-not-smart-enough/presentation.typ

 ]

 #focus-slide[
-  = So, Is It Possible to Incrementalize Functions with Multiple Recursions?
+  = So your compiler is unable to _incrementalize_ functions with multiple recursions?
+  Apparently, yes.
 ]

 #simple-slide[
-  = The Incrementalization of Y. A. Liu
+  = The Y. A. Liu's Incrementalization

   #align(horizon)[
   #toolbox.side-by-side(columns: (1fr, 3fr))[